 The 8th Habit®: Unleashing the Greatness in Yourself and Others

-How you and everyone in your organization can make the most of ALL their talents and skills.
+How can you and everyone in your organization make the most of ALL your talents and skills?

 What Got You Here Won't Get You There

 Developed with Marshall Goldsmith based on his bestselling book